You are free to take pictures of displays in the building. We want you to get the most from our amazing collections.

 We have to stick to the law and be careful not to break any copyright rules.
 Generally this means:

-- We can’t make copies of complete works.
-Examples of complete works include books, issues of periodicals, indexes and photographs/illustrations
+- We cannot provide copies of complete works, for example books, issues of periodicals and indexes

-- We can copy a maximum of 5% of a work in copyright for research or private study
+- Only 5% of a work in copyright can be copied for research or private study

-- We can only make one copy of each page
+- Only one copy of each page can be made

-- We can copy illustrations as part of an extract of a periodical article, but not on their own because they are complete works in their own right
+- Illustrations can be copied if they are part of a periodical article.
+They cannot be copied separately, as they are complete works in their own right

-- We can’t trace copyright holders or get their permission to copy things
+- We are unable to trace copyright holders for you or seek permission to copy works

-How long the copyright lasts usually depends on how long the author lives.
-Copyright expires 70 years after the end of the year in which the author dies.
+Published works: This depends usually on the life of the author.
+Copyright expires 70 years from the end of the year in which an author dies.

-Copyright for unpublished works also lasts for 70 years after the writer’s death, or until 1 August 2039, whichever is later.
+Unpublished works: Copyright for unpublished works continues for 70 years after a writer’s death or until 1 August 2039, whichever is the later.

-If the date of the author’s death is unknown, we assume any material published after 1900 is still in copyright.
+If the date of an author’s death is unknown, 1900 is used to determine the date after which items remain in copyright.

 Looking after the collections

-No matter how careful we are, over time photocopying damages books.
-We have to look after our collections so they’re available for future generations so we can’t photocopy any of the following:
+No matter how careful we are, over time copying damages books.
+We have to look after our collections so they’re available for future generations so we can’t copy any of the following: